dhanishgajjar/vscode-icons/README.md

 Visual Studio Code App Icons
 ======================================

 A fun little project for custom [Microsoft® Visual Studio Code](http://code.visualstudio.com) Icons.
-All rights reserved to [@Microsoft](https://github.com/Microsoft) and the respective owners of the themes I am using whether it is Marvel, DC or simple editor themes.
+All rights reserved with [@Microsoft](https://github.com/Microsoft) and the respective owners of the themes I am using whether it is Marvel, DC or simple editor themes.

 ---